 Prefect enables you to log a variety of useful information about your flow and task runs, capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.

 Prefect captures logs for your flow and task runs by default, even if you have not started a Prefect Orion API server with

 prefect orion start.

-You can view and filter logs in the Prefect UI or Prefect Cloud, or access log records via the API or CLI.
+You can view and filter logs in the Prefect UI or Prefect Cloud, or access log records via the API.